Look for the 2014 License Renewal Here in November

 Additionally, you must prove that you meet the requirements of Sections 1 and 2 of 201 KAR 8:560E by submitting the documentation described in the following instruction checklist.

-* for purposes of interpretation of this requirement, the 5 years run from the year the clinical exam was completed through the year the application for KY licensure is submitted and finalized.
+* for purposes of interpretation of this application requirement, the 5 years run from the year the clinical exam was completed through the year the application for KY licensure is submitted and finalized.

 ||Licensure by Credentials